tablelandnetwork/go-tableland/docker/README.md

 - `.env_validator` which allows to configure enviroments to fill secrets for the validator, plus expand variables present in the config file.
 There's a `.env_validator.example` with the expected keys to be filled.
 - `config.json` is the configuration file for the validator.

+Besides that, you may want to configure Grafana's `admin_user` and `admin_password`.
+To do that, configure the `.env_grafana` file with the values of the expected keys shown in `.env_grafana.example`.